Dev-Craig44/rn-fundamentals/README.md

 ## Separators

 - If we put separators between items inside the `renderItem` function, the last item will also have a separator below it, which is not what we want.
 The better solution is to use the `ItemSeparatorComponent` prop of the `FlatList` component.

+- The problem with our current implementation is that we're probably going to have to repeat this code every time we want to add a separator between items in a list.
+A better solution is to create a reusable `ListItemSeparator` component that we can use across all our lists.